Where are TBS's campuses?

 Students will be contacted by TBS's International Student Services team before their arrival to advise about the preparations need for their arrival.

-The first day of the semester, ISS organises an Orientation Day especially for incoming international students.
-The morning includes presentations from the academic teams about the programme and TBS in general, and the afternoon is dedicated to assisting students in completing administrative procedures such as: confirming accommodation, opening a French bank account, visa validation, registering for French classes, getting public transport cards, opening electricity accounts and more...
+The first day of the semester, ISS organises Orientation Days especially for incoming international students.
+These include presentations from the academic teams about the programme and TBS in general, safety and integration information, and practical issues such as: confirming accommodation, opening a French bank account, visa validation, registering for French classes, getting public transport cards, opening electricity accounts and more...

 Local student volunteers - the Welcome Team - work closely with ISS and are on hand to help international students during their arrival and integration, organizing many informative and fun events.